The Kominas: History

-In 2005, with the release of just two songs on the internet website MySpace, The Kominas found themselves subjects of national news pieces and film and radio documentaries.
-Initially self-labeled as Bollywood Punk, the band adopted the label "Taqwacore", in reference to a book called The Taqwacores by American novelist Michael Muhammad Knight, which imagines what a would-be American Muslim Punk scene would look like.
+In 2005, with the release of just two songs on the internet website MySpace, The Kominas, which is Urdu for "scoundrel" found themselves subjects of national news pieces and film and radio documentaries.
+Initially self-labeled as Bollywood Punk, and "post-colonial-punk" the band adopted the label "Taqwacore", in reference to a book called The Taqwacores by American novelist Michael Muhammad Knight, which imagines what a would-be American Muslim Punk scene would look like.
 This connection quickly fascinated American and International Media, which led to much being written about this unique example of life-imitating-art, and many international tours with the author.
 Many fans of this phenomenon felt that this was a necessary complicating counter-narrative to a simplistic and largely Islamophobic post-9/11 American media landscape.

+Vocalist and bassist Basim Usmani and guitarist Shahjehan Khan first met at the Wayland Mosque in Boston, and then, again at the University of Massachusetts, Lowell.
+Usmani and Khan connected with guitarist Sunny Ali (who was in two previous bands PoPo and Sunny Ali and The Kid) and drummer Karna Ray.
+The band released its first album Wild Nights at Guantanamo Bay in 2008.

-They came to renown in South Asia from songs they released in Punjabi, Urdu, and Hindi.
+They came to be renown in South Asia from songs they released in Punjabi, Urdu, and Hindi.
 Their filmed BBC session where the band covered Bollywood classic "Choli Ke Peeche Kya Hai" especially got the band much positive attention from the Southern Asian and Punjabi peoples, both native and abroad.